-Mr Simon Ong Chin Sim Mr Tan Cher Liang Date of appointment 16 December 2002 30 April 2013 Date of last re-election 27 April 2018 27 April 2018 Age 67 69 Country of principal residence Singapore Singapore The board of directors' comments on this re-election (including the rationale, selection criteria, and search and nomination process) The re-election of Mr Ong as Deputy Executive Chairman was recommended by the Nominating Committee (the "NC") and approved by the Board of Directors (the "Board"), after taking into consideration Mr Ong's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
-The re-election of Mr Tan as Independent Director was recommended by the NC and approved by the Board, after taking into consideration Mr Tan's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
-Whether appointment is executive, and if so, the area of responsibility Executive Mr Ong is appointed as Deputy Executive Chairman and oversees the strategic planning and development of the Group as well as its creative and brand standards.
-Non-Executive Job title Deputy Executive Chairman Independent Director Chairman of Audit Committee Member of Nominating Committee and Remuneration Committee Professional qualifications Master of Business Administration, University of South Australia, Australia Master in Design, University of New South Wales, Australia Fellow of the Association of Chartered Certified Accountants, United Kingdom Working experience and occupation(s) during the past 10 years 2002 - Present: Kingsmen Creatives Ltd., Deputy Executive Chairman (current position) Present: Independent Director of various public listed companies in Singapore 2013 - Present: Boardroom Limited, Advisor 2000 - 2013: Boardroom Limited, Managing Director and Finance Director
+Mr Soh Siak Poh Benedict Mr Chong Siew Ling Date of appointment 16 December 2002 12 August 2003 Date of last re-election 30 April 2019 30 April 2019 Age 72 61 Country of principal residence Singapore Singapore The board of directors' The re-election of Mr Soh as Executive The re-election of Mr Chong as Group comments on this re-election (including the rationale, selection criteria, board diversity considerations and search and nomination process) Chairman was recommended by the Nominating Committee (the "NC") and approved by the Board of Directors (the "Board"), after taking into consideration Mr Soh's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
+Managing Director, Exhibitions & Thematic and Executive Director was recommended by the NC and approved by the Board, after taking into consideration Mr Chong's qualifications, expertise, past experiences and overall contribution since he was appointed as a Director.
+Whether appointment is Executive Executive executive, and if so, the area of responsibility Mr Soh is appointed as Executive Chairman and is dedicated to honing the Group's leadership capabilities and human capital, in addition to his role in charting the Group's strategic direction and exploring new business opportunities.
+Mr Chong is appointed as Group Managing Director, Exhibitions & Thematic and Executive Director and drives the strategic management and day-to-day operations of the Group's Theme Parks, Museums, Exhibitions and Events businesses.
+Job title Executive Chairman Group Managing Director, Exhibitions & Thematic and Executive Director Professional qualifications Master of Business Administration, University of Hull, United Kingdom Master of Business Administration, Victoria University of Technology, Australia Working experience and occupation(s) during the past 10 years 2002 - Present: Kingsmen Creatives Ltd., Executive Chairman (current position) 2002 - Present: Kingsmen Creatives Ltd., Group Managing Director, Exhibitions & Thematic and Executive Director (current position) Shareholding interest in the Direct interest - 8,540,849 ordinary shares in Direct interest - 4,150,531 ordinary shares in listed issuer and its subsidiaries Kingsmen Creatives Ltd. Deemed interest - 38,493,060 ordinary shares in Kingsmen Creatives Ltd. Kingsmen Creatives Ltd. Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries None None